jamanz/aaa/work_log.md

  - Added and modified items preview in Session Screen and Add Data Screen
  - Finish Uploading to Google sheet in right format
  - Seems like resolve Issue with RecycleView, need build to check
+ - Added New Screen - PhotoScreen, make vanilla version according to provided example for using module Camera4Kivy

 ## References: